-The following expenses were allocated on a square footage basis: depreciation and utilities.
+The following expense was allocated on a square footage basis: depreciation.

-The following expenses were directly allocated by function based on the nature of the expense: advertising, audit and accounting fees, automobile, client support services, client food, client housing, conferences and conventions, entertainment and food, dues and subscriptions, employee costs, honoraria, insurance, interest, postage and shipping, printing, professional fees, recognition and appreciation, rent, retirement, small equipment and furniture, software costs, supplies, taxes, licenses and fees, thrift store, travel and venue.
+The following expenses were directly allocated by function based on the nature of the expense: advertising, audit and accounting fees, automobile, client support services, client food, client housing, conferences and conventions, entertainment and food, dues and subscriptions, employee costs, honoraria, insurance, interest, postage and shipping, payroll taxes, printing, professional fees, recognition and appreciation, rent, retirement, small equipment and furniture, software costs, supplies, taxes, licenses and fees, thrift store, travel and venue.

-The following expenses were allocated on the basis of a combination of employee time and effort and directly by function based on the nature of the expense: employee benefits.
+The following expenses were allocated on the basis of a combination of employee time and effort and directly by function based on the nature of the expense: salaries and wages and employee benefits.